AllenInstitute/CCF-MAP/descriptions/macaque_ccf.md

 averaged MRI template from 25 M. mulatta individual brains resampled to 160 um<sup>3</sup> voxel resolution.
 Brain regions were annotated using the terms set from the
 Harmonized Ontology of Mammalian Brain Anatomy (HOMBA), a unified cross-species ontology.
 The atlas also includes selected published subcortical parcellations to aid in comparing across parcellation schemes.
 This atlas enables mapping of samples and integration of multimodal data within and across species.
-This reference atlas is a foundational element for coordinated studies of basal ganglia in the BICAN consortium
+This reference atlas is a foundational element for coordinated studies of basal ganglia in the BICAN consortium.

+The atlas also contains a supplementary set of parcellations derived from the AFNI macaque [D99](https://doi.org/10.1016/j.neuroimage.2021.118759) and [Subcortical atlas of the Rhesus Macaque (SARM)](https://doi.org/10.1016/j.neuroimage.2021.117996) atlases.
+Parcellations from these atlases have been relabeled with HOMBA terminology.

 ###### [View macaque CCF neuroglancer visualization](https://neuroglancer-demo.appspot.com/#!s3://allen-hmba-releases/neuroglancer/macaque/HMBA-10X-Multiome-BG-MacaqueSlabROI/20250630/viewer_state/macaque_ccf.json)